 This post is part of a series documenting everyday respectful parenting moments.
 Reading real life parenting examples inspires me.
 I also find it helpful to look back on situations and think about what went well or what didn’t.
 Maybe you will too!

 Lately my 20 month old daughter has been getting frustrated when there’s something she can’t do.
 It’s hard being the little one and wanting to keep up with your big sisters!
 She also has a new baby sister so is dealing with everything that comes with that and Mummy not being able to do things instantly anymore.
-I’ve been finding it hard to communicate with her about it.
-Setting limits often ends up in lots of frustration and tears from her.
+I’ve been finding it hard to communicate with her about it and we often end up with lots of frustration and tears from her.
 Until I realised one thing I was missing!
 Acknowledging her wants.

 I’d been out of practice!
 With my older girls being 6 and 4 years old now it is easy to communicate with them.
 But Miss 20 months is in that stage where she knows what she wants, can say a lot of words, but still sometimes can not get her point across.
 She needs to know when I understand what she’s saying, and I wasn’t giving her that.
 Instead I was going straight to trying to tell her why she couldn’t do what she wanted at that particular moment.
 This meant she kept repeating what she wanted, getting more and more frustrated.
 She couldn’t listen to what I was saying, or move on from that moment, because she didn’t feel that I had heard her yet.
 The solution was really simple when I realised.
 Here’s what happened.